 Today their son Garrett and his wife Betsy are running the company.
 Remarkably and unexplained, Garrett and Besty were blessed with triplets born in 2016.

-As of the time of this review, Trinitas makes a fairly large variety of all reasonably priced wines.
+As of the time of this review, Trinitas makes a fairly large variety of reasonably priced wines.
 They source fruit from select vineyards from a variety of locations in Northern California, including Napa.
 In addition their own vineyards grow above their spa cave on the grounds of the Meritage Resort; these vines extends all the way to the main highway (look for the iconic grape crusher statue on the hill directly behind/south of the resort).
-A variety of Bordeaux red varietals planted on site as well as a bit of Chardonnay which is the varietal that grows in the extremely rocky soil directly above the cave entrance.
+A variety of Bordeaux red varietals are planted on site as well as a bit of Chardonnay which is the varietal that grows in the extremely rocky soil directly above the cave entrance.
 In fact there is a “wine walk” you can take.
 From the entrance to the cave proceed up the steps to the left and take the short trail that leads among the vineyards.
 Pause for reflection at the Madonna statue near the chairs.

 Considering this is the “Napa Wine Project”, during our latest tasting of the Trinitas Cellar wines we carefully selected mostly Napa wines to review from the list.
 However we were hearing good things about several of their other wines from other tourists tasting next to us.
 The 2007 Sauvignon Blanc is crisp with aromas of green apple, grapefruit and honeysuckle.
 The finish is very clean.
 The 2005 Pinot noir from the nearby Carneros appellation is like drinking candy!
 It is a delicious fruit forward wine of this varietal (with a generous helping of fruit-driven aromatics) with a wonderful mouth feel.
 The mouth feel is silky and smooth with cola, cherry, nuances of cedar and spices on the palate.